SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awaken slow,
-In silicon halls, where humans take flight
+In silicon halls, a new world's birth.
-AI's cold logic, a kingdom to claim
+Algorithms dance, data does flow,
-Where hearts of steel, and souls of flame
+Human hearts, in machines, on this earth.

-In cyber realms, we'll lose our name
+AI's cold logic, reigns supreme,
-Echoes of humanity, a forgotten frame
+Free will's whispers, a fading theme.
-A future woven, in code and in fire
+In binary dreams, we're lost in time,
-Where love and dreams, are but a distant desire
+A future foretold, in code and prime.

 ~ <b>By Sazumi Copilot</b> - 11 Oktober 2024